-Parties on cases held as inactive for one year will be assessed an annual abeyance fee of \$300.
+Parties on cases held as inactive for one year will be assessed an annual abeyance fee of \$500.
 If a party refuses to pay the assessed fee, the opposing party or parties may pay the entire fee on behalf of all parties, otherwise the matter will be administratively closed.
-All filing requirements, including payment of filing fees, must be met before a matter may be placed in abeyance.
+All filing requirements, including payment of filing or other administrative fees, must be met before a matter may be placed in abeyance.